Suboxone Detox offers different treatment options

 One risk of using these drugs is using more than is prescribed.
 Suboxone is sold on the street and, because it is an opiate it can be abused and is addictive.
 Suboxone addiction and withdrawal is often described as worse than any other opiate withdrawal because the side effects don't seem to go away quickly.
 That's why it's critical to only take what is prescribed and NEVER buy it on the street.

-No magic pill for Addiction Recovery
+Suboxone Detox is not a magic pill for Addiction Recovery

 While Subutex and Suboxone Detox are effective new ways to battle against opiate dependence, and the convenience of going to one’s own doctor for treatment can be positive, what is missing from the approach to recovery is the human element.
 We are body, mind and spirit, and a visit to the doctor can help the body, but the mind and spirit are left out.